humemai/agent-room-env-v2-qa/README.md

 [![DOI](https://zenodo.org/badge/777194227.svg)](https://zenodo.org/doi/10.5281/zenodo.10876430)
 [![DOI](https://img.shields.io/badge/Paper-PDF-red.svg)]()

-This repo is to train an agent with a GNN that interacts with the [RoomEnv-v2](https://github.com/humemai/room-env).
+- This repo trains an agent with a GNN that interacts with the [RoomEnv-v2](https://github.com/humemai/room-env)
+- The HumemAI-Unified agent is an upgrade from [HumemAI](https://github.com/humemai/agent-room-env-v2-lstm)

 ## Prerequisites